University of Silicon Valley

-The University of Silicon Valley (USV) is a private for-profit university university in San Jose, California, in Silicon Valley.
-Founded in 1887 as Cogswell Technical School, and later known as Cogswell Polytechnical College.
+The University of Silicon Valley (USV) is a private for-profit university in San Jose, California, in Silicon Valley.
+The school was founded in 1887 as Cogswell Polytechnical College.
 It was the first technical training institution in the Western United States and one of only two private universities, along with Stanford University, that were originally guaranteed a tax exemption in the California Constitution.
 USV is accredited by the WASC Senior College and University Commission.
 Programs at USV range from digital media to engineering, with an emphasis on digital animation, audio and music production, and video game design.

 History

 The former Cogswell College campus in 1905.

 The University of Silicon Valley was founded as a high school on March 19, 1887, by Henry D. Cogswell in San Francisco.
 It opened in August 1888, offering technical classes for boys and business classes for girls.
 On June 30, 1930, it became a technical college.
 It was the first technical training institution in the Western United States.

 The original campus building was occupied in 1888 in the Mission District in San Francisco.
 When the 1906 earthquake partially destroyed the campus, the College relocated across the street to an existing home.
 After the City of San Francisco purchased some of the land by eminent domain in 1917, a new building was constructed at Folsom Street and 26th Street in San Francisco to house the school.

 In 1974, having outgrown the existing campus, the college moved to a location at Stockton and California Streets.
 In 1985, it moved to Cupertino, where it remained until 1994 (its old San Francisco building became a Ritz Carlton hotel).
 In 1993, the college purchased a campus in Sunnyvale, which it moved to in 1994.
 This campus was sold in 2012, and in 2015 the college moved to a leased building in San Jose.